ashthomasweb/template--lumberjack/README.md

 ## Known Issues
 * Instagram slider needs a js position helper function.
 Fast-clicking results in partial photo's being displayed.
 * "Card" element's border radius has display errors allowing the background-color of the inner element to show through.
+FIXED
+* event.path is not supported in Firefox, Edge, or IE. However, the main blog intro uses event.path to find parent elements and apply hover effect on mouseover of entire element.

 ## Status
 Project is: _in progress_.